What are you afraid of?

 - Discuss with your child(ren) those things and situations that have caused them to be afraid or anxious or share one of the books listed above to start the conversation.
 What do they think is "yucky?"
 Talk about why they feel this way.
 Share your own experiences.
 Encourage your child to draw the things that they are afraid of...

 - Based on your discussion, help your child research any animals they are fearful of to learn to separate truth from fable.
-Check the Learn More page of this site for reliable links.
+Check the Our Favorite Links page of this site for reliable links.

 - Based on your discussion, pick a place to start an exploration where you might encounter a scary animal.
 Potentially uncomfortable situations should be discussed and any necessary safety measures planned before the exploration begins.
 What do your children find that is scary or is feared?
 When something is found, share with everyone.
 Talk about what you see, relate back to what you learned researching that animal.
 This is the time to help them understand the difference between reality and imagination.
 For example, most know that spiders can be dangerous.
 A spider in its web is not.
 That spider can viewed with a magnifier or a digital camera (zoom lenses are great!).
 You could also use a bug box or a jar for viewing.
 Remember to gently return the spider where it was found.
 This is also a great time to separate the feeling of surprise from fear.
 No one likes to be startled by something unexpected like feeling a spider's web on your face or arm.
 Surprise is different, and often to be expected, from being afraid of spiders in general.